Lassina Zerbo

 Lassina Zerbo (born 10 October 1963) is a Burkinabé politician and scientist who served as the Prime Minister of Burkina Faso from 2021 to 2022.
-Prior to that he was the Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization.
-On 24 January 2022, Zerbo was deposed in a coup d'état.
+Prior to that he was the Executive Secretary of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
+On 24 January 2022, Zerbo was deposed from office in a coup d'état.

 Early life and education

-Zerbo obtained a PhD in Geophysics from the Université de Paris XI, France, in 1993.
+Zerbo obtained a PhD in geophysics from the Université de Paris XI, France, in 1993.

 Career

 Early career

 Zerbo's international career started with a position as a research geophysicist with BHP Minerals International.
 He subsequently worked as project geophysicist for the company's Africa programmes, based in Virginia, USA, and provided technical expertise to all its airborne electromagnetics projects.
 Upon joining Anglo American Exploration in 1995, Zerbo assumed the role of Divisional Principal Geophysicist for Africa while supervising research and development projects for most of the company's projects in Africa, Asia and Australia.
 In this role, he managed all Africa operations through projects across the continent.

 As Director of the CTBTO's International Data Centre (IDC) from 2004 to 2013, he was the focal point on CTBT issues related to the nuclear tests conducted by the Democratic People's Republic of Korea in 2006, 2009 and 2013.
 Zerbo led the CTBT Science and Technology conferences in 2011 and 2013 and managed the successful deployment of the CTBT virtual Data Exploitation Centre (vDEC), which provides an innovative framework for interacting with the wider scientific community.
 This interaction helps ensure that the CTBTO retains its position at the cutting edge of verification-related science and technology.